North Korea: A Hidden World

 The tour begins in Harbin where we explore this unique Russian enclave in China which also boasts a Siberian tiger park with over 500 of these majestic cats.
 We then take the new bullet train that connects Harbin with Shenyang.
-Once a rusting old industrial city, Shenyang is now a gleaming metropolis that is home to the breathtaking West Lake and the ancient Imperial Palace.
+Once a rusting old industrial city, Shenyang is now a gleaming metropolis that is home to the ancient Imperial Palace.
 From here it is a short train ride to one of the most extraordinary cities in China, Dandong – gateway to the DPRK.
 Here we have the unbelievable experience of seeing North Korea from the Great Wall of China!
 The adventure then continues as we cross into North Korea: this surreal experience is like arriving in another part of the world in a time capsule.
 ‘Mysterious’ and ‘secretive’ are adjectives that only scratch the surface when trying to describe the DPRK.
 Yet despite all the negative publicity that surrounds the country, tourists are arriving in ever-increasing numbers to one of the safest countries in the world.
 The people are proud of their Korean culture and treat visitors with great warmth and humour, which once again reminds us of the common bond of humanity.
 The country is full of a dizzying array of highlights from the time we board the train in Dandong for the thrilling journey to Pyongyang.
 These include the amazing Friendship Exhibition in the mountains of Myoyang, the famous American spy ship USS Pueblo, Kim Il Sung’s mausoleum and the extraordinary 38th Parallel and Demilitarised Zone.
 We invite you to join us on this inimitable travel experience!

 Tour Fitness Level: Moderate